PumukyDev/arch-installation/README.md

 # ARCH LINUX INSTALLATION GUIDE

-Arch Linux has their an [official installation guide](https://wiki.archlinux.org/title/Installation_guide), however I made this tutorial to make a more personalized arch installation experience
+Arch Linux has its own [official installation guide](https://wiki.archlinux.org/title/Installation_guide), however I made this tutorial to create a more customized Arch installation experience.

 ## Getting started

 ### Why Arch Linux

-Arch Linux is a GNU/Linux distribution
+Arch Linux is a [GNU](https://wiki.archlinux.org/title/GNU)/Linux distribution known for its flexibility, and **rolling release model**.
+It provides users with the latest software and updates without the need for major system upgrades.
+Arch’s minimalist approach allows you to build a system tailored exactly to your needs, **avoiding unnecessary bloat**.
+The distribution offers **excellent documentation** through the [Arch Wiki](https://wiki.archlinux.org/title/Main_page), which is widely regarded as one of the best resources for Linux users.
+Arch also features the powerful [Pacman](https://wiki.archlinux.org/title/Pacman) package manager and access to the [Arch User Repository (AUR)](https://aur.archlinux.org/), giving you an extensive library of software.
+With bleeding-edge updates, a **highly customizable system**, and a strong focus on user control, Arch Linux is ideal for those who want a **lightweight**, **efficient**, Linux experience.